 When she returned to check on her client, the client was unresponsive.
 She couldn’t speak, couldn’t answer the esthetician’s questions, couldn’t move.
 The esthetician ran out to find her manager in a panic.
 And remember, this is large resort spa.
 There might be dozens of treatment rooms, several floors, and lots of alcoves, so it took her a few minutes to find him.
 When she finally returned to her client with the manager, the client was completely comatose and wasn’t even responding to being shaken.
 The manager called 911 and the ambulance arrived to take her to the hospital.

 Sadly, she never made it to the hospital alive.
 She died in the ambulance from anaphylactic shock because it turns out she was allergic to iodine.
 And what is full of iodine?
 Seaweed.
-This is why we need to know our ingredients, and most importantly, do thorough client consultation with completed intake forms.
-We later learned, about a year after this story broke, the resort had to close its doors.
-The lawsuit and money owed to the family was likely so massive that it caused the entire resort to shut down.
-But can you imagine?
-This client had two young children at home and just wanted to come in for some relaxation.
-The worst part about this entire ordeal is that it could have been so easily prevented.
+This is why we need to know our ingredients, and most importantly, do a thorough client consultation with intake forms.

 Some accidents are small, and some are big.
 Make sure you have the best professional liability insurance and a team to support you so you can avoid what this esthetician went through.
 We hope you choose ASCP as your Insurance partner and check out all the benefits we offer to support you and your career.

 Not an ASCP member?
-Click here to join and access all the benefits we offer to support you and your career.
+Join today and gain access to all the benefits we have to offer to support you and your career.

 Note: The insurance coverage descriptions above are illustrative only.
 Refer to a copy of the policy for specific coverages, limitations, exclusions, terms, and conditions.
 The insurance information contained herein is not a part of your insurance policy; it is instead a partial illustration of benefits, conditions, limitations, and exclusions.
 In the event that there is confusion or conflict between the policy language and any information provided herein, the policy language shall control